Feralthedogg/Novum/README.md

 ## Quick Start

-The following example demonstrates Novum's key features using composite chains.
-It shows both a synchronous chain and an asynchronous Future chain integrated with the Composite API.
+The following example demonstrates Novum’s key features using composite chains.
+It shows a synchronous chain, an asynchronous Future chain, and a parallel composite chain integrated with the module container.

 ```go
 package main